 I disembark at the 238th Street Station, the next stop on my writing tour.
 A Manhattan-bound train enters the station seconds after the Bronx train leaves.
 The train's shadow sparkles light on the exterior wall of a Rite Aid.
 The structure of the track allows light to flicker through the duvets to create a modest spectacle of sound, light and movement.
 A policeman guards the platform.
 I am reluctant to linger, for fear he may ask questions.
 I carry a black Moleskine to take notes on my subway rides.
 I am a bit paranoid that he may ask me what I'm writing, so I take the stairs to the street level.
 This station is similar to every elevated platform station on the 1 line in the Bronx.
 The façade of the station is the same train station-depot-look that parades the station at Van Cortlandt Park and Kingsbridge.

 This station does not sport the same scenic look as Van Cortlandt Park did on Fourth of July.
 In fact, I immediately get the sense this station may perhaps be the least populated station on the one line, if not, the entire MTA system.
 The buses are packed, though, and people seem to navigate mainly in cars.

-I am not the investigative journalist type.
+I am not an investigative journalist type.
 I do not intend to riddle people with questions about their neighborhood.
-My subway writing project is simple: I am not so much interested in description, as I am impression.
+My subway writing project is simple: I am not so much interested in description, as I am in impression.